frovedis/frovedis/doc/manual/python/dataframe/df_conversion.md

-% DataFrame Conversion and Sorting Functions
+% DataFrame Conversion Functions

 # NAME

-DataFrame Conversion and Sorting Functions - this manual contains all functions related to conversion of datatypes with respect to frovedis dataframe.
+DataFrame Conversion Functions - this manual contains all functions related to conversion of datatypes with respect to frovedis dataframe.

 ## DESCRIPTION